jsfuentes/Code-Cheatsheet/Docker/basics.md

 `docker run -p 4000:80 mytest`

-If server running on port 80 in container, access at localhost:4000 and print console
+If server running on port 80 in container, access at localhost:4000 and print console.
+Must map ports

-*Its possible to use a -v to mount you filesystem to the contianer auto updating on changessss*
+*Its possible to use a -v to mount your filesystem to the contianer auto updating on changessss*

 #### Run in background